stabilaprotocol/documentation-en/docs/faq/index.md

 > tail -f logs/stabila.log |grep "MyheadBlockNumber"
 ```

-### When to deploy private environment, what's the relationship of SuperNode and FullNode?
-Should I firstly deploy a SuperNode, and then deploy a FullNode？
+### When to deploy private environment, what's the relationship of Governor and FullNode?
+Should I firstly deploy a Governor, and then deploy a FullNode？

-Under private environment, there should be at least one SuperNode, there is no amount limit for FullNode.
+Under private environment, there should be at least one Governor, there is no amount limit for FullNode.

-### How to know wether my test SuperNode is running or not?
+### How to know wether my test Governor is running or not?

 Using the following command